ROCm/rocSPARSE/docs/install/Linux_Install_Guide.rst

    "``./install.sh -ic``", "Build the library and client, then build and install the rocSPARSE package in ``opt/rocm/rocsparse``.
 The script prompts you for ``sudo`` access.
 This installs rocSPARSE for all users."
    "``./install.sh -idc -a gfx908``", "Build the library specifically for the gfx908 architecture, build the dependencies and client, then build and install the rocSPARSE package in ``/opt/rocm/rocsparse``.
 The script prompts you for ``sudo`` access.
 This installs rocSPARSE for all users."
    "``./install.sh -ic -a gfx908``", "Build the library specifically for the gfx908 architecture, build the client, then build and install the rocSPARSE package in ``opt/rocm/rocsparse``.
 The script prompts you for ``sudo`` access.
 This installs rocSPARSE for all users."
+   "``./install.sh -o``", "Build the client executables using an already installed version of the library."

 Building rocSPARSE using individual make commands
 -------------------------------------------------